 "The tapestry of history is woven of many threads"--Jacqueline Carey.
 This class is an integrated introduction to World History and Geography over two years, beginning with prehistory and ending in the late modern era.
 World History and Geography to 1500 begins with an overview of the principles of geography and each unit utilizes the themes of geography to analyze the development of civilizations and the subsequent political, social, and economic factors that define each era.
 Students will study the growth of civilization from pre-history through the early Renaissance.
 History topics include major events and people, political and economic evolutions, religious changes and conflicts, social and cultural movements, and intellectual developments.
 The goal of this course is to provide a general understanding of geographic factors and human motivations, which drive cultural development.
 The rigor and thematic content analysis of this course is at an advanced level.
 Additionally students learn document based query analysis, introduction to college level essay writing, and fundamentals of historical research and analysis.
 The unit pacing is similar to on-level, but the level of thematic analysis, primary source usage, and student products are much more advanced.
-Students will practice document analysis skills, advanced essay writing, and notetaking from lecture skills.
+Students will practice document analysis skills, advanced essay writing, and note taking from lecture skills.
 This course will develop students' reading, writing, and analytical skills in preparation for advancement to Honors level World History and Geography from 1500 in their sophomore year and provides a foundation for Advanced Placement courses in social studies.

-Prerequisites: For incoming 9th graders, Academic Advisors use middle school grades, entrance test scores, teacher recommendation, admissions essay and the April Placement Exam for enrollment into this course.
-For Honors World History and Geography, a student must also be enrolled in Honors English I.
+Prerequisites: For incoming 9th graders, Academic Advisors use middle school grades, entrance test scores, teacher recommendation, and admissions essay for placement into this course.